 And he said unto them, I beheld Satan as lightning fall from heaven.

 Naturally, Satan is the most wicked and evil entity.
 Hold that thought.

 Christ is not telling us Satan suddenly fell from Heaven as He was talking to the seventy men.

-Christ is explaining to us that He saw, He “beheld” (Strong’s: G2334), meaning He was a “spectator of” the fall of Satan from Heaven.
+Christ is explaining to us that He saw, He “beheld”, meaning Jesus was a “spectator of” the fall of Satan from Heaven.

 When did that occur then?

 During The First Earth Age when Satan Sinned by rebelling against our Heavenly Father, (Isaiah 14:12-14).
 Satan was not literally cast from Heaven at that time, he simply fell from his position of power.